MIT-AJL-Team-12/MIT_AJL_Team_12/README.md

 <img align="left" src="https://miro.medium.com/v2/resize:fit:1400/0*_4G2kAbxNdu8gB0A" height=250>

 The purpose of Break Through Tech AI is to incorporate diverse perspectives that are often overlooked into the AI industry.
 It is quite fitting, as a result, that this project is related to mitigating the issue of misclassified skin conditions.
-Skin diseases on darker skin tend to be overlooked due to factors like less representation in datasets that models are trained on, the conditions being camoflauged by the darker skin, or people's assumptions of people with darker skin having less conditions due to their resistance to UV exposure.
+Skin diseases on darker skin tend to be overlooked due to factors like less representation in datasets that models are trained on, the conditions being camouflaged by the darker skin, or people's assumptions of people with darker skin having less conditions due to their resistance to UV exposure.
 However, these skin conditions are still real and very much present, and training models that are unable to quantify that fairly could cause people with darker skin to suffer in silence with conditions they either do not understand or did not know were even present.

 <br><br><br>
 [🔼 Back to top](#top)